haibaaa/lisa/README.md

 ## Useful Links

 - **Mona CLI on PyPI**
-  The command-line tool used to sync local configuration with the Lisa backend — available on PyPI:
+  The command-line tool i created to sync local configuration with the Lisa backend — available on PyPI:
   https://pypi.org/project/mona-cli/

 - **Example Application Repository**